David M. Garvin, Selected by "Best Lawyers in America."

 “Why would you hire a lawyer, who has never won a criminal tax trial for the defense, to defend you in a criminal tax investigation or trial?”

-You have the absolute right when selecting a lawyer to ask for the names of the cases and the case numbers of the cases of the cases which resulted in Not Guilty on all counts verdicts.
+You have the absolute right when selecting a lawyer to ask for the names of the cases and the case numbers of the cases which resulted in Not Guilty on all counts verdicts.
 Do your homework as if your very liberty depends upon it.
 Because it may!

 David M. Garvin is a renown Florida Bar Certified Tax Lawyer.
 He holds a LLM in taxation and is also a CPA.
 Mr. Garvin’s law offices are located in Miami, Florida.
-His practice concentrates on federal white collar crimes defense including criminal tax cases.
+His practice concentrates on tax fraud and tax evasion cases.
 Mr. Garvin accepts cases nationwide.

 * Note: The results of each trial are largely affected by the unique facts of that case.
 Past results are not a guarantee of future success.

 The practice areas of the Firm include the following federal tax crimes:

 Any person who willfully attempts in any manner to evade or defeat any tax imposed by this title or the payment thereof shall, in addition to other penalties provided by law, be guilty of a felony and, upon conviction thereof, shall be fined not more than $100,000 ($500,000 in the case of a corporation), or imprisoned not more than 5 years, or both, together with the costs of prosecution.